Ninedeadeyes/Blood-Pit-2-Deluxe-Edition/README.md

 # Blood-Pit-2 Deluxe Edition

   I have added a bunch of new QOL features including an alert/hint system, sound effects and made 'death' more noticable by adding an additional button to pause action.

   I have added more enemies and artwork and changed the algorithm regarding how next enemy is selected to improve gameplay and balance

- Added an in game shop so completing the game is more about strategy and resource management than 'luck'
+  Added an in game shop so completing the game is much more about strategy and resource management than luck.

 Original Version